LiamJCates/Programming-Notes/Java/Overview/Keyterms.md

 Unfortunately, over time, hackers got quite good at spotting subtle flaws in the implementation of the security architecture.
 Sun, and then Oracle, had a tough time keeping up with bug fixes.
 After a number of high-profile attacks, browser vendors and Oracle became increasingly cautious.
 Java browser plug-ins no longer trust remote code unless it is digitally signed and users have agreed to its execution.

+Java code runs inside the JVM.
+This creates a sandbox that makes it hard for Java code to do malicious things

 ### Architecture Neutral / Platform Independent
+Java is an interpreted language that gets compiled to bytecode.
+A key benefit is that Java code gets compiled once rather than needing to be recompiled for different operating systems.
+This is known as “write once, run everywhere.”
+The portability allows you to easily share pre-compiled pieces of software.

 The compiler generates an architecture-neutral object file format.
 The compiled code is executable on any processor, given the presence of the Java runtime system.
 The Java compiler does this by generating bytecode instructions which have nothing to do with a particular computer architecture.
 Rather, they are designed to be both easy to interpret on any machine and easy to translate into native machine code on the fly.